~ By Duncan Haughey

 Always write down your goal before you start working towards it.
 Written goals are visible and have a greater chance of success.
 The recording is necessary for the planning, monitoring and reviewing of progress.
 Is your goal written down?

-Download our free SMARTER Goals Template
+Download our SMARTER Goals Template